 Volunteer in The Gambia

-Today, The Gambia is known for its vibrant culture, busy fishing villages and stunning beaches.
-But it is a poor, developing country, with about one-third of its population living below the poverty line.
-As so, there are many ways in which international volunteers can help improve the daily lives of Gambians who lack basic and necessary resources such as education, medical care, and structurally sound homes and school buildings.
+Today, The Gambia is known for its vibrant culture, busy fishing villages, and stunning beaches.
+Volunteers who want to lend a hand can help in areas such as education, medical care, and structurally sound homes and school buildings.

 Many Gambians live in poverty, lacking access to basic resources, economic opportunity, and quality education.
 There is a consistent need for international volunteers to help improve the lives impoverished Gambians throughout the country.
 Many of the volunteer opportunities center around education, medicine and healthcare, and building and repairing structures.